 For this special occasion, we would like to highlight the achievements and contributions to society of two of our clients: Adam and Michael.

-In October 2017, Adam decided to leverage his handywork skills and entrepreneurial spirit and open his own bike repair business, Adam’s Bike Repairs, in Murray Bridge.
+In October 2017, Adam decided to leverage his handywork skills and entrepreneurial spirit by opening his own bike repair business, Adam’s Bike Repairs, in Murray Bridge.

-Since opening, Adam has fixed and restored dozens of bikes.
+Since then, Adam has fixed and restored dozens of bikes.
 The success of his business has been a shining example for others who may want to take the plunge with their own ideas.

 Adam has sold many restored old bikes over the months; however, with his workshop filled with reconditioned bikes, he decided to expand into philanthropy by donating his bikes to people in developing countries with the help of grass roots charity Bicycles for Humanity.